Bomb Girls

 Bomb Girls is a Canadian television drama that debuted on January 4, 2012, on Global and Univision Canada in Spanish.
 The plot profiles the stories of four women working in a Canadian munitions factory during World War II, beginning in 1941.
-Originally intended to be a six-part drama mini-series, two seasons have aired.
-The show began airing in the United States on ReelzChannel on September 11, 2012 and in the United Kingdom on ITV3 on November 10, 2012, in Ireland on TG4 on 6 January 2013 and in Poland on Fokus TV on 10 June 2014.
+Originally intended to be a six-part drama miniseries, two seasons have aired.
+The show began airing in the United States on ReelzChannel on September 11, 2012, in the United Kingdom on ITV3 on November 10, 2012, in Ireland on TG4 on 6 January 2013, and in Poland on Fokus TV on 10 June 2014.